The Knife of Don Juan

-The Knife of Don Juan or The Blade of Don Juan (Spanish: La navaja de Don Juan) is a 2013 Peruvian-American comedy-drama film written, directed and co-produced by Tom Sanchez in his directorial debut.
+The Knife of Don Juan or The Blade of Don Juan (Spanish: La navaja de Don Juan) is a 2013 comedy-drama film written, directed and co-produced by Tom Sanchez in his directorial debut.
 The film stars JC Montoya and Rodrigo Viaggio.

 Synopsis

 The relationship of two brothers will be defined by a game of forces and a party where the youngest of them hopes to lose his virginity.
 But as events unfold, the boys must overcome rivalries that, after a fight, suddenly send things spiraling out of control.

 Cast

 The actors participating in this film are: